Is Dark Energy Increasing or Decreasing in the Late Universe?: Analysis of Cosmic Chronometer Hubble data

+Starting from the {cosmic chronometer} data in Table \ref{table:Hzdata} (or the mock data in \ref{Sec:Data}), we first perform a smoothing procedure that slightly tightens the standard deviations in the output using a {global polynomial fit of order 3} with weights $1/\sigma_i^2$ \citep{mvp2017, Abch2021}.
+We have confirmed that this smoothing is free of systematics by varying the polynomial degree and comparing the output with unsmoothed data.
+The results of this comparison is summarized in Fig. \ref{fig:DifferentOrders}.

+{In the analysis of the cosmic chronometer data of \cite{moresco2020,Moresco2022}, the covariance matrix is strongly diagonally dominated, as indicated by the small normalized off-diagonal elements.
+Mock-data tests equivalent to zero off-diagonal covariance yield consistent parameter sensitivities, supporting the neglect of correlations in the likelihood.}

-{To peruse our analysis on $w_0w_a$-estimates including uncertainties, we perform MC process on $N$ trials defined by randomly chosen Hubble parameter data within the interval $H(z_i)\pm 1\sigma_i$ in the Farooq data, where we use $N=5000$.
+To estimate $w_0w_a$ including uncertainties, we apply an MC process with $N=5000$ trials defined by randomly selected Hubble parameter data within the interval $H(z_i)\pm1\sigma_i$ of the Farooq data.
 Each trial is smoothed by the aforementioned cubic fit.
-At this level the PDF of $H_0$ {and as a result also $q_0$ can be derived,} here defined by the first two terms in the Taylor series expansion of $H(z)$}.
+This process also generates a PDF of $H_0$ and $q_0$, derived here from the first two terms in the Taylor expansion of $H(z)$ about $z=0$.
+For mock data, consistent parameter values are recovered from the control parameter $\Omega_{m,0}$.